khairihafsham/khairihafsham.github.io/content/post/lamport-timestamp/content.md

     {:noreply, state}
   end

+  @doc """
+  A process uses this function to send a message to other process
+  """
   @impl true
   def handle_cast({ :send_generate_message, to}, state = %{ name: name, events: events, clock: clock }) do
     updated_clock = Clock.increment(clock)